seregazhuk/seregazhuk.github.io_old/_drafts/2017-07-13-reatcphp-http-server.md

 $server = new Server($videoStreaming);
 {% endhighlight %}

 Now we can start building `VideoStreaming` class.
 It requires a single dependency - an instance of the event loop which will be injected through the constructor.
-At first, we can simply copy-and-paste the code from a server callback into the `__invoke` method and then start refactoring it:
+At first, we can simply copy-and-paste the code from a request callback into the `__invoke` method and then start refactoring it:

 {% highlight php %}
 <?php